 - 1. Extend the Ejector Panel - a.
-PRESS the EJECT switch and HOLD while you PRESS the foot feed to maintain the engine speed between 1200 and 1400 RPM until the ejector panel fully EXTENDS and comes to a complete stop. - b.
+PRESS and HOLD the EJECTOR EXTEND button while you PRESS the foot feed to maintain the engine speed between 1200 and 1400 RPM until the ejector panel fully EXTENDS and comes to a complete stop. - b.
 The refuse is now unloaded from the unit. - c.
-RELEASE the EJECT switch and the foot feed THROTTLE ADVANCE. - 2.
+RELEASE the EJECT EXTEND button and the foot feed THROTTLE ADVANCE. - 2.
 Retract the Ejector Panel - a.
-PRESS the EJECT switch DOWN and HOLD until the ejector panel is fully RETRACTED and at the front of the body. - b.
-RELEASE the eject switch.
+PRESS and HOLD the EJECTOR RETRACT button until the ejector panel is fully RETRACTED and at the front of the body. - b.
+RELEASE the EJECTOR RETRACT button.

-C.Unloading Refuse (Continued)
+C. Unloading Refuse (Continued)